Chirag

-Chirag (Hindi: चिराग; English: Light) is a 1969 Indian Bollywood film directed by Raj Khosla.
-The film stars Sunil Dutt and Asha Parekh in lead roles.
-Apart from other plus points, it has the famous song "Teri Aankhon Ke Siwa" sung separately by Mohd.
-Rafi and Lata Mangeshkar.
-It also has "Mere Bichhade Sathi Sunta Ja" and "Chhayi Barakha Bahar.." both sung by Lata Mangeshkar.
+Chirag (English: Light) is a 1969 Indian Bollywood film directed by Raj Khosla.
+The film stars Sunil Dutt and Asha Parekh in the lead roles.
+The film features the songs "Teri Aankhon Ke Siwa", sung separately by Mohammad Rafi and Lata Mangeshkar, which became quite popular, as well as "Mere Bichhade Sathi Sunta Ja" and "Chhayi Barakha Bahar", both sung by Lata Mangeshkar.
+Another song "Chirag Dil Ka Jalao", sung by Mohammad Rafi, was not featured in the film.
+The film performed well at the box office.